nickmvincent/cmpt419_spring2025/assignments/project_proposal.md

 ## Project Proposal

+DEADLINE (Spring 2025): Feb 28 11:59pm.

 We're going to start thinking about our projects relatively early in the term!
-To scaffold the project ideation, you'll be asked to turn in an initial **project proposal** on Feb 26.
+To scaffold the project ideation, you'll be asked to turn in an initial **project proposal** on Feb 28.

 You can submit a 1-2 page PDF, text, or Markdown file.
 Exact length is not critical here: as long as it contains the key ideas, you're good to go.